 - PLSC 476: Political Analysis II (taken in the second semester)

 All of the above requirements for the Master's degree, including removal of all existing incompletes, must be fulfilled before students can take the written comprehensive exam.
-Students may be currently registered for courses necessary for the degree in the semester in which they take the exam.
+Students may take the exam while enrolled in courses as long as with the completion of those courses the student has completed 30-credit hours.
 If the student has fulfilled all degree requirements except for the comprehensive exams, s/he should register for PLSC 605, Masters Study (zero credit hours), in the semesters leading up to and including the exam.

 Thesis Option: Students may satisfy six hours (2 courses) by writing a thesis.
 These hours count as elective credit.
 Students who choose this option will take PLSC 596 for two semesters (6 credit hours) and take PLSC 597 (zero credit hours) until they are done with the thesis.